SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 ## Getting Started

 ### Prerequisites
-* raspberry pi or any debian linux/mac (windows with cygwin may be - not tested)
+* raspberry pi 4b or a debian linux/mac PC (windows with cygwin may work - not tested)
 * python 3.6 or higher
-* based on opencv-python
 * Work-around for accessing a rtsp stream with udp transport only remotely, <a href="https://github.com/SensorAnalyticsAus/remote_rtsp">SensorAnalyticsAu/remote_rtsp</a>

 Remember to pip install numpy before installing opencv.